TOKYO – Guide to 10 Extraordinary Neighborhoods

 Taking a quiet lunch break at Yoyogi Park.

 But it is my first encounter with a very Japanese phenomenon: Rules’n’Regulations!
-They are everywhere you go, and here, at the gate to Yoyogi Park is a big board listing about a dozen of activities you’re not supposed to do.
+They are everywhere you go, and here, at the gate to Yoyogi Park is a big board listing about a dozen activities you’re not supposed to do.
 As a matter of fact, about 90 percent should be evident to every decent human being: no littering, no smoking, no fire et cetera….but hey, why not put it into writing.

 The trail to the Meiji Jingu, the Meiji Shrine.